Akshaya0026/Company-Registration-Verification-System/OneDrive/Desktop/WarmUp Assignment/README.md

 This is a comprehensive web application for company registration and verification.
 It features a modern frontend built with React and a robust backend utilizing Node.js and Express.

+## Features

+*   **User Authentication**: Secure signup and login using Firebase Authentication.
+*   **Company Registration Workflow**: A multi-step form wizard for registering companies with detailed information.
+*   **Data Verification**: Automated and manual verification processes for company details.
+*   **Profile Management**: Users can view and manage their profiles and registered company data.
+*   **File Uploads**: Integration with Cloudinary for secure uploading and storage of company documents and logos.
+*   **Form Validation**: Robust client-side validation using React Hook Form and Yup to ensure data integrity.
+*   **Hybrid Database Architecture**: Utilizes PostgreSQL for structured relational data and MongoDB for flexible document storage.
+*   **Responsive Design**: A modern, responsive UI built with Tailwind CSS and Material UI components.
+*   **Secure API**: JWT-based session management and protected backend routes.

 ## Tech Stack

 **Frontend:**